ehkr1997/CI-CD-Jenkins/README.md

-Architecting Jenkins Pipeline for Scale
+Building a CI/CD Pipeline with Jenkins
-Course-end Project 1
+Course-end Project 2
 Description

-Use Jenkins to set up a distributed pipeline that will compile and test a Maven project on two different slave nodes respectively.
+Use Jenkins to set up a CI/CD pipeline that will compile and test a Maven project and deploy it to a Tomcat Server.

 Background of the problem statement:

-You’re a DevOps engineer at Softmax Solutions, a software company that develops image filters for various photo enhancement apps.
-It is undergoing an infrastructural change to implement DevOps in its development process.
-The company uses git as their Source Code Management System and AWS for hosting its servers.
-You’re required to architect a scalable Jenkins Pipeline for building and testing the software stack.
-You’re tasked with designing a Jenkins architecture that involves one master and two slave nodes, all hosted on various AWS instances.
-The build jobs should always be triggered by the master and executed on the slaves.
-You have to set up a pipeline on the master node and write a Groovy script that clearly differentiates the tasks to be run on various slaves.
+You’re a DevOps engineer at Pied Piper, a software company that provides web and mobile app development services.
+Your team is tasked with building a web app for an online book shop named Bookzy.
+The developers have decided to use Springboot to generate the project, Maven for compilation, and Git as the Source Code Management system for the project.
+You’re required to set up a Jenkins pipeline that involves three different freestyle jobs for code compilation, testing, and deployment respectively.
+Your Pipeline has to poll the SCM nightly for commits, build the project, and trigger the test job if the build is stable.
+The test job has to run unit tests, publish the JUnit test report, and trigger the freestyle job for deployment.
+The deployment job is required to package the Maven project, deploy the war file to a Tomcat server, and notify you via email if deployment failed.

 You must use the following:

+Java: To create the website
-Git: As a version control system for the software
+Git: As a version control system for the program
 Jenkins: To create the build pipeline
 Spring boot: To create the Maven app
 Maven: To compile the program
+Tomcat: To host the website
-AWS EC2: To run the master and slave nodes
+AWS EC2: To run Tomcat
+JUnit: To run tests and publish results

 The following requirements should be met:

 The app should be built with Maven.
-There should be three EC2 instances to run the master and two slave nodes.
-All builds should be triggered and monitored by the master node.
-Compilation and testing should be done on dedicated slave nodes.
+The Tomcat server should allow remote deployment.
+The pipeline should consist of three freestyle jobs for compilation, test, and deployment respectively.

+Prerequisite:

+To create the Maven project, go to ​start.​spring.​io/​ and select Maven as the project type.
+Enter Group and Artifact values and click on Generate.